kdave/btrfs-progs/Documentation/btrfstune.rst

         (since kernel 6.1)

-        Convert portions of extent tree that tracks block groups to a separate block gruop tree.
+        Convert portions of extent tree that tracks block groups to a separate block group tree.
 This greatly reduces mount time.
 Can be also enabled at mkfs time.

 --convert-from-block-group-tree